 We have helped ambitious Northern European tech-enabled businesses reach their next stage of international growth since 2003.
 Our funds have close to EUR 1.8 billion in committed capital.

 Our goal is to be the preferred growth partner to tech-enabled businesses in Northern Europe.
-We invest in high-growth companies in the e-commerce, software, energy technology and advanced industrial sectors.

 More than half of our partners are former entrepreneurs and a significant number of our investment professionals are former operators.
 We represent a diverse set of backgrounds, experiences and perspectives.

-Verdane’s roots go back to Four Seasons Venture (“Four Seasons”), founded in Oslo by Birger Nergaard in 1985 and joined by Gunnar Rydning in 1986.
+Our roots go back to Four Seasons Venture (“Four Seasons”), founded in Oslo by Birger Nergaard in 1985 and joined by Gunnar Rydning in 1986.
 The firm raised three funds between 1986 and 2000, pursuing an early stage direct investment strategy in the ICT sector.

 Bjarne Kveim Lie joined Four Seasons in 2001.
 Recognising the need to scale and to move the focus towards more mature growth assets, he and Thomas Falck drove the acquisition of a portfolio of 96 growth companies from the Norwegian government in 2003.
 A new fund, initially called Four Seasons Venture IV (later Verdane Capital IV), was raised to finance the transaction.
 The team spun out of Four Seasons Venture into a separately managed advisory firm, that became the starting point for what is today known as Verdane.